 Workers also store supplies, care for the queen, the babies, clean the nest and maintain the internal structure of the hive, to ensure it functions smoothly, reproduction, and to ensure honey is produced at its highest volume possible.

 Other workers provide water to the hive, and help to provide protection to all members which make up the hive colony.

 This typically occurs from early March to mid July; once the bee population grows larger, swarming sites are created, to ensure the hive doesn't become overly populated, the queen could be unhappy or too old and leaves with some workers, can occur if the hive is too hot, too small.

 New hive locations are sought out by worker bees during this period as well.

-During this process, new hives and colonies are created, which allow the existing structure to survive, allow the bees to continually reproduce, and allow the hive to function normally and efficiently, to produce honey for the entire year.
+During this process, new hives and colonies are created, which allow the existing structure to survive, allow the bees to continually reproduce, and allow the hive to function normally and efficiently, to produce honey for the year.

 The traditional hive is that which is created by bees; however, today there are also many man-made hives, which are typically kept in an apiary location.
-In these hives, smoke and fire are used to drive the bees to work in order to produce honey.

 As these hives are typically used for honey production, as opposed to maintaining a colony alive, they are typically harvested several times during the year, and are maintained by professional bee keepers, in order to ensure max production and to ensure the main worker bees continually produce honey at the highest levels during the course of the year.